 - 8 Blockers with 4 pins

 I highly recommend blocking pins for your knitting when going through the blocking process.
 They’re great used with blocking boards, and make excellent gift ideas for knitters.

 The blockers are a great way to get beautiful edges and the T Pins help ease out the wonderful stitch design and points.
 Go forth and create your next masterpiece!

-Do you too love blocking pins?
+Do you love blocking pins?
 I’d love to hear from you.
 Drop me a note below in the comments section or get in touch with me here.